-Subject to the receipt of exemptive relief from the SEC, the Fund will charge a 2.00% early repurchase fee with respect to any repurchase of Shares from a Shareholder at any time prior to the day immediately preceding the one-year anniversary of the Shareholder's purchase of such Shares.
+The Fund charges a 2.00% early repurchase fee with respect to any repurchase of Shares from a Shareholder at any time prior to the day immediately preceding the one-year anniversary of the Shareholder's purchase of such Shares.
 Shares tendered for repurchase will be treated as having been repurchased on a "first in-first out" basis.
 The Fund may waive the early repurchase fee for certain categories of Shareholders or transactions, such as repurchases of Shares in the event of the Shareholder's death or disability, or in connection with certain distributions from employer sponsored benefit plans.
-There is no assurance that the SEC will grant the necessary exemptive relief.
 See "Quarterly Repurchase Offers."